-SCAN

-When you push this switch either up or down, the SCAN indicator in the display will light and the radio will find the next station and stay there for 5 to 10 seconds.
+SCAN: When you press this switch either up or down, SCAN will appear in the display and the radio will find the next station and stay there for five to 10 seconds.
 Then it will go to the next station and pause, and keep doing that.
-When you want it to stop, just push either the SCAN switch again or the upper knob.
+When you want it to stop, just press either the SCAN switch again or the upper knob.

-SEEK

-This switch chooses stations, but it doesn't keep moving as SCAN does.
-When you push SEEK up or down, the radio will automatically go to the next strongest station and stay there.
+SEEK: This switch chooses stations, but it doesn't keep moving as SCAN does.
+When you press SEEK up or down, the radio will automatically go to the next strongest station and stay there.